RocketChat/Rocket.Chat.RaspberryPi/README.md

 ### Background

-This project adapts the Rocket.Chat server to run on a Raspberry Pi 2
+This project adapts the Rocket.Chat server to run on a Raspberry Pi 3

 <img src="https://raw.githubusercontent.com/Sing-Li/bbug/master/images/rockpismal.png" width="480">

 Learn about [Rocket.Chat](https://rocket.chat/).

-This project is currently work in progress and is undergoing rapid changes.

-### Running Rocket.Chat on Pi Server with Ubuntu Core 16
+### Installation

 You can get a Rocket.Chat server and a mongoDB instance working on your Raspiberry Pi 2 or Pi 3 in a couple of minutes with Ubuntu Core 16!

 * Follow these instructions to download and install the [Ubuntu Core 16 SD card image for your Raspberry Pi 2 or Pi 3](https://developer.ubuntu.com/en/snappy/start/raspberry-pi-2)
 * Perform `sudo snap install rocketchat-server`.
 This will take a couple of mintues.
 Wait about 2 minutes after everything has completed.
 * Then, access `http://<server ip>:3000` to access your Rocket.Chat server!
 Create the first user, which will become the server's adminsitrator.
 Have fun!

-### Running Rocket.Chat on Pi Server Quick Start on Raspbian

-**VERY IMPORTANT**

-Make sure you start with a CLEAN INSTALL of **Raspbian JESSIE  -- NOT Wheezy**

 Make sure you are using a **Pi 3 (or Pi 2)** with these instructions.